Bishop Schuckardt - Were His Holy Orders Valid?

 "himself the title 'Supreme Primate' and claimed infallibility when he spoke ex cathedra..."
 (Faiths for the Few, ibid., p.
 73)

 Further complicating matters are the consecrations performed by Carfora.
-In this Carfora makes Bishop Thuc look reserved, Carfora having consecrated about 30 people (Trela lists 25 by names and dates) compared to Thuc’s comparatively modest 15 consecrations.
+In this Carfora makes the prolificate Bishop Thuc look reserved, Carfora having consecrated about 30 people (Trela lists 25 by names and dates) compared to Thuc’s comparatively modest 15 consecrations.
 But was Carfora more careful about whom he consecrated than was the careless Bishop Thuc?
 The answer is no.

 “Carfora appears to have consecrated a multitude of strange people, so many, so strange, that a few years ago I refused to have anything more to do with any of them.”
 (Old Catholic Archbishop – Bernard Williams.
 Anson, ibid., p.
 432) And there is also this: “Among Carfora’s multitude of bishops and priests were Ukrainians, Poles, Lithuanians, West Indian negroes, mulattoes, ex-Roman Catholic priests, lapsed Episcopalian pastors, several Mexicans, and other men whose past history did not always bear close examination.”
 (Anson, ibid, p.
 432)